New Investigator Research Grants

 Letters of intent should be submitted as a single PDF document to email@example.com.
 The investigator must submit the letter of intent.
 Please address the Letter of Intent to the Scientific Advisory Board of the Charles E. Kaufman Foundation.

-The Scientific Advisory Board and Kaufman Foundation staff will review letters of intent, and the Charles E. Kaufman Foundation will notify applicants by March 31, 2017 whether they have been selected to submit a full application following review of the letters of intent.
+The Scientific Advisory Board and Kaufman Foundation staff will review letters of intent, and the Charles E. Kaufman Foundation will notify applicants by (date for 2018 to be determined) whether they have been selected to submit a full application following review of the letters of intent.
 Only applicants who have submitted an LOI and have been invited to apply will be considered for funding.

 - A cover letter confirming each item of eligibility of the proposal, as stated in the guidelines.